Chunli-Dai/DEMChange4Ice/README.md

 Step 4: nohup ./run_change_group_pgc_par.sh > outrun1 &

-Output files: Elevation change data for an area size of 2 km by 2km.
-It is suggested to run two scenarios.
-One is using summer (July August) data only, the other is using data from all seasons.

 The result includes:
 26_44_2_1_listused.txt: a list of ArcticDEM strip file names used for change estimation.
 26_44_2_1_rate.tif: elevation change rate in m/yr;